-Information Regarding Transgender Student Rights
+Information Regarding LGBTQIA Student Rights

 With the U.S. Departments of Education and Justice's recent rescinding of prior guidance requiring schools to treat students "consistent with the student’s gender identity," we have received questions about its impact on our school community.